-The Brandywine Zoo has four unrelated male Scarlet Ibis: Toby (hatched 4/10/14), Rupert (hatched 7/19/07), Carl (hatched 5/10/10), and Fernando (hatched June 2013).
-Toby, Rupert, and Carl all came from the Toledo Zoo, while Fernando came from Omaha’s Henry Doorly Zoo.
+The Brandywine Zoo has four unrelated male Scarlet Ibis: Toby, Rupert, Carl, and Fernando.
 You can find them living in our South American Aviary habitat!

 Tropical forests, mangroves, lakes, wetlands, estuaries.